 3. Pedigree Puppy Soft Wet Food Variety Pack

-- DHA and Calcium: Supports brain, teeth, and bone development
+- DHA and calcium: Supports brain, teeth, and bone development

-- Good for picky eaters
+- Encourages picky eaters

 - No artificial flavors

-- Requires refrigeration after opening
+- Shorter shelf life after opening

 4. Strongheart Wet Puppy Food Chicken & Beef 24 Pack